Deptford Dockyard: Foreign Cattle Market

+Supply Reserve Depot

 The area's use as a Cattle Market continued until 1913, when (rendered obsolete by the advent of refrigerated transport) the market closed.
 Not long afterwards, in October 1914, the site was leased by the War Department to serve as a Supply Reserve Depot (SRD) for the Army Service Corps: a centralised facility for the storage and distribution of food and provisions for troops mobilised overseas.
 (It supplemented, and later replaced, a similar facility on the old Woolwich Dockyard site, which no longer had adequate space.)
 During the First World War, however, still more space was needed, and the War Department requisitioned all but 1.5 acres of W. J. Evelyn's public parkland for this purpose.
 The Depot and Victualling Yard were targets of a zeppelin attack in 1915.
-In the 1920s the War Office purchased the land, which remained in use as No.1 Supply Reserve Depot.
+In 1924 the War Office purchased the land, which remained in use as No.1 Supply Reserve Depot.

 In the mid-1930s Deptford was the Army's only Supply Reserve Depot, but it was judged to be highly vulnerable to air attacks; additional depots were hurriedly built at Barry and Taunton, but Deptford remained in operation and indeed suffered much bomb damage during the Second World War: seven V1 Flying Bombs hit the former Dockyard area in June–August 1944, and a V2-rocket hit, doing further damage, the following March.

 After the closure of the Royal Victoria Victualling Yard in 1961, the Navy retained a small parcel of land adjoining the SRD to serve as a Royal Naval Store Depot (RNSD Deptford).
 Comprising 134,000 sq ft of covered and 75,000 sq ft of open accommodation, the depot handled the sending of naval freight through London's docks and airports and it contained warehouses for naval stores of stationery, furniture and other items, and garages and workshops housing the London area naval motor transport organisation.
 The RNSD continued in operation until 1984 (when it was closed in the wake of the cost-cutting Defence Review of 1981).

+Disposal of the site

 In 1984 the site was sold by the Ministry of Defence to Convoys Ltd (newsprint importers) and so became known as Convoys Wharf; later taken over by News International, it was used for the importing and storing of paper products.
 28 years later they vacated the site, which now awaits redevelopment as a residential complex.